Saturday, March 14, 2026

 Talking of putting himself on the wrong side of history again, Ontario Premier Doug Ford is on a roll recently, most recently by wading into the controversial pro-Palestine Al-Quds Day rally in Toronto, which is scheduled for later today.

-In a very-last-minute attempt at intervention, Ford has called on the Ontario Attorney-General to ban this year's demonstration, which he says "is nothing more than a breeding ground for hate and anti-semitism" and that "it glorifies violence, it celebrates terrorism".
+In a very-last-minute attempt at intervention, Ford has called on the Ontario Attorney-General to ban this year's demonstration, which he says "is nothing more than a breeding ground for hate and antisemitism" and that "it glorifies violence, it celebrates terrorism".

 Legally, constitutionally, I'm pretty sure he can't do that.
 The Canadian Civil Liberties Association (CCLA) says it is "deeply troubled" by Ford's move, calling it "a sweeping attack on freedom of expression and freedom of peaceful assembly".

 The rally plans to go ahead inspire of Ford's calls for an injunction.
-There will almost certainly be a pro-Israel counter-demonstration too, which is the only thing that might cause it to end in violence.
+There will almost certainly be a pro-Israel counter-demonstration too, which is the only thing that might cause it all to end in violence.

 No comments: